ambiit/Export-Video-Comments-as-Chapters/README.md

 - **Why are chapters not exported even after selecting a video with comments in the Eagle app?**

-  In the Eagle app, right-click the file and select [Other] - [Update Thumbnail], then try exporting the chapters again.
+  In the Eagle app, right-click the file and select [More...] - [Refresh Thumbnail], then try exporting the chapters again.

 - **Why are chapters not loaded in the video when played with mpv?**